zakirullin/cognitive-load/README.md

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it made a lot more harm than good.
 In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**

-> Do not add layers of abstractions for the sake of an architecture.
-Add them whenever you need an extension point that is justified for practical reasons. **[Layers of abstraction aren't free of charge](https://blog.jooq.org/why-you-should-not-implement-layered-architecture), they are to be held in our working memory**.

 If you think that such layering will allow you to quickly replace a database or other dependencies, you're mistaken.
 Changing the storage causes lots of problems, and believe us, having some abstractions for the data access layer is the least of your worries.
 At best, abstractions can save somewhat 10% of your migration time (if any), the real pain is in data model incompatibilities, communication protocols, distributed systems challenges, and implicit interfaces.

 > With a sufficient number of users of an API,